cobaltwebtech/cobalt-prod-site/README.md

 ### Deployment and Security

 We deploy our project on [Cloudflare Workers](https://workers.cloudflare.com/), capitalizing on their robust and global platform for seamless CI/CD workflows.

+- [Workers KV](https://developers.cloudflare.com/kv/): We use Workers KV for data storage that allows use to store and retrieve data globally.
+KV can cache API responses, store authentication details, store user data, and much more without having to configure a complicated database and seamlessly connects to a Cloudflare Worker.

+- [R2](https://developers.cloudflare.com/r2/): We use Cloudflare Object R2 Storage which allows us to store large amounts of unstructured data without the costly egress bandwidth fees associated with typical cloud storage services (looking at you AWS and your exepensive egress fees).

 ### Documentation Links